All Products

 NotificationMetadatastringNo

-The fixed string that is included in a notification that Auto Scaling sends when the lifecycle hook takes effect.
-Auto Scaling sends the value of the NotificationMetadata parameter together with the notification.
-This helps you categorize your notifications.
+If you use the NotificationArn parameter to specify a public or customOOS template, the value of the NotificationMetadata parameter must be a JSON string that contains the OOS template parameters.
 For example, your OOS template includes the following parameters: {"dbInstanceId": "dds-bp17661e0135****", "modifyMode": "Append"}, dbInstanceId, and modifyMode.
-Specific parameters that are defined in your OOS template have default values.
+Some parameters defined in your OOS template have default values.
 When you specify the NotificationMetadata parameter, specify parameters that do not have default values.
 If you specify parameters that have default values, the default values are overwritten.
-The default values of the following parameters must be retained to obtain information about scaling activities that are in progress:
+However, the default values of the following parameters must be retained to obtain information about scaling activities that are in progress:

 • regionId: the region ID of the scaling activity that is in progress.
 Default value: ${regionId}.

-• instanceIds: the IDs of ECS instances that are scaled in the scaling activity.
+• instanceIds: the IDs of ECS instances that are scaled in in the scaling activity.
 Default value: ${instanceIds}.

 • lifecycleHookId: the ID of the lifecycle hook.
 Default value: ${lifecycleHookId}.